apache/struts-site/content/markdown/git-for-struts.md

 - http://nvie.com/posts/a-successful-git-branching-model/
 - https://github.com/nvie/gitflow

+After cloning the repository locally you must initialize git-flow:

+     git flow init -d

+and done!

+Please remember that `master` branch cannot be modified directly from now on!

 ## Contributing with GitHub

 If you would like to contribute using the GitHub tools you need to know we can only